rajinder-yadav/gazeall/README.md

 ### Run using Node.js with a NPM script

-If you project has a "__package.json__" file, and gazeall is run without any arguments from a NPM script like this:
+If your project has a "__package.json__" file, and gazeall is run without any arguments from a NPM script like this:

 {
   ...